-Proposed Transaction
+Terminated Transaction

-Element 7 CA, LLC Transaction
+Element 7 CA, LLC ("Element 7") Transaction

-Effective February 23, 2021, GH Group entered into a Merger and Exchange Agreement (the "E7 Merger Agreement") with Element 7 CA, LLC ("E7") whereby GH Group has the right, subject to satisfactory completion of due diligence and other conditions, to obtain all of the equity interests held by E7 in seventeen holding companies that hold the rights to in-process state and local cannabis retail licenses or license applications, some of which are partially owned.
-Under the E7 Merger Agreement, GH Group is obligated to purchase all such equity interests for each retail cannabis license that meets the conditions for sale and E7 is obligated to sell such equity interests.
-The consideration payable under the E7 Merger Agreement is \$1,500,000 for 100% of E7's equity interests in each cannabis retail license holding entity payable in Equity Shares of the Company at \$10 per share (plus certain pre-close convertible debt financing of up to \$4,000,000).
-This could result in the issuance of up to 2,400,000 Equity Shares in the amount of \$24,000,000.
-Conditions to closing the transaction include, among other things, the availability of \$25,000,000 for development of certain E7 retail cannabis licenses, and the delivery by E7 of certain leases.
+Effective February 23, 2021, the Company entered into a Merger and Exchange Agreement (the "Element 7 Merger Agreement") with Element 7 whereby the Company has the right, subject to satisfactory completion of due diligence and other conditions, to obtain all of the membership or equity interests held by Element 7 in seventeen holding companies that hold the rights to inprocess state and local cannabis retail licenses or license applications, some of which are partially owned.
+Under the Element 7 Merger Agreement, the Company is obligated to purchase all such equity interests for each retail cannabis license that meets the conditions for sale and Element 7 is obligated to sell such equity interests.
+The consideration payable under the Element 7 Merger Agreement is \$1,500,000 for 100% of Element 7's equity interests in each cannabis retail license holding entity payable in equity shares of the Company at \$10 per share (plus certain pre-close convertible debt financing of up to \$4,000,000).
+Conditions to closing of the transaction include, among other things, the availability of \$25,000,000 for development of certain Element 7 retail cannabis licenses, and the delivery by Element 7 of certain leases.

-Effective February 23, 2021, GH Group entered into a License Development and Consulting Agreement (the "E7 License Agreement") with E7 to provide certain retail consulting services to develop and obtain up to thirty-four cannabis retail licenses in exchange for the payment of certain fees as set forth in the E7 License Agreement, including, without limitation, a fixed fee of up to \$5,580,000 and \$150,000 for each transfer of retail cannabis license developed and transferred to GH Group.
+In addition, effective February 23, 2021, the Company entered into a License Development and Consulting Agreement (the "Element 7 License Agreement") with Element 7 to provide certain retail consulting services to develop and obtain up to thirty-four cannabis retail licenses in exchange for the payment of certain fees as set forth in the Element 7 License Agreement, including, without limitation, a fixed fee of up to \$5,580,000 and \$150,000 for each transfer of retail cannabis license developed and transferred to GH Group.
+As of December 31, 2021, the Company has terminated the Element 7 Agreements with Element 7 and has converted the pre-closing financing payment and consulting fees into notes receivable in accordance with the Agreements.
+As of December 31, 2021, the note receivable was fully reserved in the amount of \$2,274,167, see "Notes Receivable" in the Financial Statements for further information.